 Now that you know a little more about liquid plant fertilizer and its purpose, what makes it stand out among others?

 Since you can spray liquid plant fertilizer right onto your lawn or garden, it will make the plant maintenance process much easier and more time-efficient.
-Fluid distribution will provide maximum protection to the entire space you feed.
+Fluid distribution will provide maximum absorption to the entire space you feed.

 Maintaining a luscious garden can be a bit of an investment.
 However, you don’t have to break the bank to have healthy plants.
 Choosing a liquid fertilizer for your garden can help you save money in the long run.